bomonike/bomonike.github.io/waf.md

 ">similar tool</a> is at <a target="_blank" href="https://github.com/gkbrk/slowloris">https://github.com/gkbrk/slowloris</a>, written in the Python language.
 The program is named after <a target="_blank" href="https://www.wikiwand.com/en/Slow_loris">slow lorises</a>, a group of primates known for their slow movement.
 It's exhausting watching them.

-## Incidious
+## Low and Slow

+A single hacker machine can use the tools to take down even a large targeted Apache web server because the attack requires minimal bandwidth.

-Unlike other DoS (Denial of Service) attacks which flood target servers with traffic from many malicious clients, <strong>"low and slow"</strong> attack aims to exhaust server resources through long-running, incomplete requests.
+Unlike "volumetric" DoS (Denial of Service) attacks which aim to <strong>overwhelm</strong> (flood) target servers with traffic from many malicious clients, <strong>"low and slow"</strong> attack aims to exhaust server resources through long-running, incomplete requests.

-The low traffic volume and slow rate ("low-and-slow" type) of RUDY attacks make them difficult to detect using conventional DDoS detection mechanisms which expect a high volume and fast rate of traffic.
+Such an attack is difficult to detect using conventional DDoS detection mechanisms which expect a high volume and fast rate of traffic.

 The exploit "sends long HTTP POST requests to the target server, but breaks the request body into small packets sent at a very slow rate (e.g. one byte every 10 seconds).
 This slow rate of sending the request body prevents the server from closing the connection, forcing it to keep the connection open and wait for the full request."

 Apache web servers have a finite pool of processing threads available to handle connections with the clients it serves.
 When the maximum number of possible connections that a server can handle is reached, additional connections cannot be established.
 And thus a denial-of-service attack is successful.

-Thus, the havoc that they cause is difficult to detect and mitigate.

-A single hacker machine can use the tools to take down even a large targeted Apache web server because the attack requires minimal bandwidth.

 That's why I have a feeling we'll see state-sponsored actors use such tools for cyber warfare - to shut down websites of value to society.